 If the frame eliciting the response was an STBC frame and the Dual CTS Protection bit is equal to 1, the CandidateMCSSet shall contain only the basic STBC MCS.

 If the frame eliciting the response had an L-SIG duration value (see 9.23.5) and initiates a TXOP, the CandidateMCSSet is the MCS Set consisting of the intersection of the Rx Supported MCS Set of the STA that sent the frame that is eliciting the response and the set of MCSs that the responding STA is capable of transmitting.

+For S1G STAs, If none of the above conditions is true, the CandidateMCSSet is the BSSBasicS1GMCS_NSSSet parameters.
+If the frame eliciting the response was an RTS frame, then the CandidateMCSSet may additionally include the <S1G-MCS, NSS> tuple with the same MCS and number of spatial streams as the S1G PPDU.
+If the combined BSSBasicMCSSet parameter is empty, the CandidateMCSSet shall consist of the set of mandatory <S1G-MCS, NSS> tuples corresponding to the mandatory S1G PHY MCSs with NSS = 1.

-If none of the above conditions is true, the CandidateMCSSet is the combination of the BSSBasicMCSSet and the BSSBasicVHTMCS_NSSSet parameters.
+For non-S1G STAs, If none of the above conditions is true, the CandidateMCSSet is the combination of the BSSBasicMCSSet and the BSSBasicVHTMCS_NSSSet parameters.
 If the frame eliciting the response was an RTS frame carried in a VHT PPDU, then the CandidateMCSSet may additionally include the <VHT-MCS, NSS> tuple with the same MCS and number of spatial streams as the VHT PPDU.
 If the combined BSSBasicMCSSet parameter is empty, the CandidateMCSSet shall consist of

 the set of mandatory HT PHY MCSs, if the STA eliciting the response is an HT STA that is not a VHT STA;